vinay-nb/vinay-tech-blog/content/blog/js_execution_context/index.md

 _Execution context is an container where all the code is executed._ <br/>

 This execution context is divided into 2 parts.<br/>
 1\.
-Memory or variable envirnoment.<br/>
+Memory or variable environment.<br/>
 2\.
 Code or thread of execution. <br/>

-**1\.Memory component or variable envirnoment**<br/>
+**1\.Memory component or variable environment**<br/>
 In memory part where all the variables and functions are stored in the form of key-value pairs something like dictionary in python.

 **2\.Code component or thread of execution.**<br/>
 In this code part where the actual code resides.
-These codes are executed in sequetial manner.
+These codes are executed in sequential manner.
 JavaScript executes the code line by line.

 ![Execution Context](execution_context.png "Execution Context")